gravitational/teleport/rfd/0167-console-service.md

 ### Security

-Items listed on this section are have their impact limited due to the fact that the service will not be exposed outsite the machine running the Teleport instance.
+Items listed on this section are have their impact limited due to the fact that the service will not be exposed outsite the machine/container running the Teleport instance.

 #### CPU and Memory consumption during profiling